-Rena’s old memoir, however, sounded to me like she had lots of deprogramming and repentance left to do, back then, before she could convince me she was no longer caught up in some of the abusive beliefs of “The Lambs of God” and it’s avenging angels.
+But Rena’s now very old memoir sounded to me like she had (at the time of its writing) much deprogramming and repentance left to do, before she could convince me she was no longer caught up in some of the abusive beliefs of “The Lambs of God” and it’s avenging angels.

-Based on Rena’s memoir, I couldn’t see how it would be helpful to sequester, on a secluded ranch, Uncle Ervil’s warped children who would then have none but Rena and the likes of her as role models.
+Based on that old memoir, I couldn’t see how it would be helpful to sequester, on a secluded ranch, Uncle Ervil’s warped children who would then have none but Rena and the likes of her as role models.

 Besides, her ranch idea sounded like another reclusive cult to me.
 I felt the best way to civilize warped and abused children was to fully immerse them in a much more healthy environment than the one they came from.

-In other words, I didn’t think it would be beneficial for a messed up and confused band of cult and ex-cult members to be living together on a singular ranch with more of their own kind who’d also grown up in their backward, brainwashed, degenerate past.
+In other words, I didn’t think it would be beneficial for a messed up and confused band of cult and ex-cult members to be living together on a singular ranch with largely their own kind who’d also grown up in their backward, brainwashed, degenerate past.

-To add to my apprehensions, In 2015, as I exited my car, a young man handed me a proselytizing pamphlet.
+To add to my apprehensions, In 2015, as I exited my car–in the Los Angeles, California area–a young man handed me a proselytizing pamphlet.
 Its doctrine and the image of a sword on the front told me it was material from Ervil’s Lambs of God — or an off-shoot thereof.

-My blood curdled to realize The Book Of Revelations and “avenging angels” literature was still being disseminated — and in my area, no less!
-It’s scary stuff; and sickening to know the cult of Ervilites still has its leaders … or splinter-groups.
+My blood curdled as I realized The Book Of Revelations and “Avenging Angels” literature was still being disseminated — and in my area, no less!
+It’s scary stuff; and sickening to know the cult of Ervilites still has/had its leaders … or splinter-groups.

 I figure a take-off from Uncle Ervil’s cult was possibly indoctrinating some of Ervil’s progeny and old cult members.
-Or it was a new group, altogether, but using Ervil’s teachings; and trying to bring converts into its bloody cult under a new self-proclaimed prophet.
+Or it was a new group, altogether.
+But using Ervil’s teachings to bring converts into its bloody cult under a new self-proclaimed prophet.

-I would be very happy if Rena, et Al, did have a hand in ending my Uncle Ervil’s malevolent cult.
+I am happy if Rena, et Al, had a hand in ending Uncle Ervil’s malevolent cult.
 Let’s pray that’s the case.
-But that Lit I was handed leaves me worried — though, according to Uncle Ervil LeBaron’s astute and beautiful daughter Gabriela, Ervil’s cult no longer exists!
+But that Lit I was handed leaves me worried–despite Uncle Ervil LeBaron’s astute daughter Gabriela LeBaron vouching to me in 2016 that Ervil’s cult no longer existed.

 Gabriela told me it was thanks to Ervil’s ex-wife Rena’s loving and devoted care of her ex-husband Ervil’s kids that she, Gabriela, was brought out of her father’s cult-cesspool she had grown up in.

-Since then, Gabriela has become a new person, on her way to doing wonderful service to help make the world a better place!
+Since then, Gabriela has blossomed into a new person, on her way to doing wonderful service to help make the world a better place.
 She’s a poet, artist, academic, leader, and more.
 I’m expecting great things from her in the future — in keeping with the things she is doing now by getting her college degree, etc.

-That said, as per Rena’s old memoir “Blood Covenant,” penned over 30 years ago, it’s still a worthwhile read but desperately needs fact-checking!
-Also, she makes assumptions about a number of serious things that took place in Ervil’s life, as though she were an authority on the subjects.
-But her assumptions are based on uneducated and wishful thinking.
+That said, Rena’s old memoir “Blood Covenant” is still a worthwhile read.
+But desperately needs updating and fact-checking!
+E.g., It makes assumptions as though she were an authority on a number of serious things that took place in Ervil’s life–assumptions based on her uneducated, wishful thinking.

-For example, she claims “Ervil had nothing to do with the JFK murder.”
-What does she really know about this?
+Example: She claims “Ervil had nothing to do with the JFK murder.”
+What did she really know about this?
 She wasn’t around Ervil or the cult in 1963.
 I was.
 Furthermore, she was only a small kid at that time.

-Continuing with my criticisms, important parts of “The Blood Covenant” history were conveniently omitted.
-She wrote more about her girlish romantic escapades and her “middle class” self than anything — though she and her family hardly fit the sociological definition of “middle class.”
+Continuing with my criticisms: Important parts of “The Blood Covenant” history were conveniently omitted.
+She wrote more about her girlish romantic escapades and her “middle class” self than anything.
+But she and her family hardly fit the sociological definition of “middle class.”
 “Lower-lower middle class” or “working-class” was more like it.